• Back To Blog

 Busting a myth first: Food Allergy is synonymous with Food Intolerance

-Fact: Food allergies involve the immune system and can lead to life-threatening reactions and anaphylaxis.
 A food intolerance tends to only affect a person’s gastrointestinal system and is never life-threatening.
 Kids with food intolerances have trouble digesting food and will probably experience stomach aches, gas, and constipation.
-A common food intolerance many people are aware of is to lactose, the natural sugar in milk.
+For example, a common food intolerance many people are aware of is to lactose, the natural sugar in milk.
 Kids with lactose intolerance have digestive systems that do not handle milk or ice cream very well, but it won’t lead to a life-threatening reaction.
+Milk allergy on the other hand is a dangerous and potentially life threatening condition.

 Who Is at Greatest Risk?